Joanne Lipman: Awards and honors

 Under Lipman's leadership, the USA TODAY Network was awarded three Pulitzer Prizes, including the first Pulitzer in USA TODAY's history, and had an additional three finalists.

-In 2018, Pulitzer Prizes were awarded to the USA TODAY Network in three categories.
-In Explanatory Reporting, "The Wall," a multimedia project by the staffs of the Arizona Republic and the USA TODAY Network, won for examining the "difficulties and unintended consequences of fulfilling President Donald Trump's pledge to construct a wall along the US border with Mexico."
-In Local Reporting, the Cincinnati Enquirer's "Seven Days of Heroin" series won for detailing how the drug has ravaged the community.
-In Editorial Writing, Andie Dominick of the Des Moines Register won for her writing on "the damaging consequences for poor Iowa residents of privatizing the state's administration of Medicaid."

-Pulitzer finalists in 2018 were in the National Reporting category, for Brett Murphy of the USA TODAY Network for "Rigged," an investigation into abused truckers; and Editorial Cartooning, recognizing Mike Thompson of the Detroit Free Press.

-In 2017, the USA TODAY Network, in its first full year as a network, was also recognized as a Pulitzer Prize finalist for Investigative Reporting – the first time USA TODAY was a finalist in that category.

 In 2008, Portfolio was awarded a National Magazine Award, with the magazine's "Brief" section cited for being "Consistently smart, contrarian, and well-reported....an original take on ambition, invention, ego, drama, and conflict.
 The surprisingly fresh and clean design complements and furthers and section's distinctive voice as it charts the impact of business on society, culture, and politics."

-While on the Journal's Page One, Lipman edited a series that earned the paper the 1995 Pulitzer Prize in feature writing.
+While on the Journals Page One, Lipman edited a series that earned the paper the 1995 Pulitzer Prize in feature writing.
 In 2005, the Journal won two Pulitzer Prizes for coverage that appeared in Weekend Journal and Personal Journal.

 Lipman received the John Hancock award in 1993 for Excellence for her daily Advertising column.
 In 2001, she received the Matrix Award from New York Women in Communications for achievement in the newspaper category.